A to Z: What’s first?

 - Identify treatment teams in your area.
 You may call, email, or link to our online Geographical Listing of Cleft and Craniofacial Teams to find a cleft palate-craniofacial treatment team in your region.

 - Request booklets and brochures for parents of newborns.
-Email CPF, or call, 1.800.242.5338.
+Email us at email@example.com or call 1.800.242.5338.
 Provide your name, phone number, mailing address and email address.

 What is cleft lip and cleft palate?